San Miguel High School (Tucson, Arizona): History

 San Miguel High School opened in 2004 to assist capable students from families of limited means to prepare for college.
 It follows the Cristo Rey work-study model, whereby students work in businesses five days a month to earn 40% of their tuition.
 In its first nine years, the school had 492 graduates, all of whom were admitted to college.
 Current enrollment is 296, with 71 on the staff.
 About 97% of the students are Hispanic.

 Academics

 A total of 24 credits are required for graduation, as is participation in the Corporate Internship program.
 Four credits are required in English, mathematics, religious studies, and science; three in foreign language and social studies; and one in visual/performing arts and in academic skills/literacy.

 Corporate partners

 There are currently over 100 corporate partners that employ San Miguel students as part of the national Cristo Rey Network Corporate Work Study program.
 Videos are available on various aspects of the San Miguel experience.

-Student activities

-All students make a daylong retreat in each of the first three years and in the senior year a three-day Kairos retreat.
-The school also offers a five-day border immersion program, El Otro Lado, for students and staff to become informed and to strengthen their Christian perspective on the US-Mexican border problem.